edeca/rtfraptor/README.md

 # Introduction

-rtfraptor is a simple tool to aid analysis of malicious RTF files.
+rtfraptor is a simple tool to aid analysis of malicious RTF files by extracting OLEv1 objects.
+It was inspired by a blog post by Denis O'Brien (link below).

 It works by running Word and intercepting calls to OLEv1 functions.
 This allows raw OLE objects to be dumped from memory for further analysis.
 The tool is designed to be run on Windows.